 By Marlene Stocks

 Marlene Stocks is the owner of Senior Transition Services, a senior move management company based in Huntingdon Valley.
 As a certified senior move manager, Marlene and her team provide their clients and families “peace of mind” by managing every detail of the client’s move, as well as their content removal needs.
-Senior Transition Services has proudly served 950 families in the 5 county area and South Jersey since 2008. www.Senior-Transition-Services.com.
-215-947-5490.
+Senior Transition Services has proudly served 1,000 families in the 5 county area and South Jersey since 2008.
+She can be reached at www.Senior-Transition-Services.com or 215-947-5490.